782618297/io_scene_scs/Shader-type:-sky.md

 Special shader used only for skyboxes.
-Basically this shader combines three textures with blending defined by Layer Blend factor.
+Basically this shader combines three textures with blending defined by Layer Blend factor and is changing during the day night cycle.